ifwhy/Portfolio/README.md

-# Assignments
+# Portfolio
-This repository contains all the assignments in Informatics - Universitas Sebelas Maret Including CV that have been made in Chemistry Education.
+This repository contains all my portfolio including my CV and web pages that I had made